TotallyInformation/node-red-contrib-uibuilder/README.md

 - Added new node configuration flags to (dis-)allow scripts or styles to be input via incoming msg's.
 - Added new node configuration flag to easily turn on/off debugging information in the front-end - check the browser developer console for the additional output if turned on.
 You can still override in `index.js` or at the browser developer console by using `uibuilder.debug(true)` etc.
+- FIX: Bug that didn't correctly remove/re-apply Express static routes on (re)deploy has been fixed.

 v0.4.5